-In 1969, only 54% of domestic automobiles included air conditioning (source), and those of you who were around in the pre-AC days can attest to the sticky, sweltering discomfort of driving on a hot summer day.
+In 1969, only 54% of domestic automobiles included air conditioning, and those of you who were around in the pre-AC days can attest to the sticky, sweltering discomfort of driving on a hot summer day.
 These days, many people can’t imagine the misery of a long road trip in the summer without air conditioning.
-Although we often forget to appreciate how good we have it in 2015, you never know when your air conditioner might break.
-And do you know what to do if your car air conditioner stops working?
+Although we often forget to appreciate how good we have it in 2020, you never know when your air conditioner might break.
+And do you know what to do if your car air conditioner stops blowing cold air?
 There’s a right way and a wrong way to address the problem—and believe me, you don’t want to make a mistake!

 What to Do If Your Car Air Conditioner Stops Working

 It’s a warm day and you’re feeling the heat as you jump into your car.
 You turn the knob to start the AC but . . . nothing.
 Instead of the cool air you crave, the air conditioner blows out warm air that makes the car feel stuffier.
 What should you do?